Morton Masius: Biography

-His parents were Alfred Masius, a college teacher, and his wife Edith, née Bailey.
+His parents were Alfred Masius, a translator for the U.S. Department of Agriculture, and his wife Edith, née Bailey.
 Morton Massius's paternal grandfather was Hermann Masius, a professor of pedagogy.
 Morton Masius attended the humanistic St. Thomas School, Leipzig.
-After completing his Abitur, he studied chemistry at the Leipzig University and received in 1908 his Dr. rer. nat.
+After completing his Abitur, he studied physical chemistry at the Leipzig University and received in 1908 his Dr. rer. nat.
 (Ph.D.) with a dissertation supervised by Herbert Max Finlay Freundlich.
 In 1910 in Leipzig, Morton Masius married Paula Marie Wagner, daughter of a wealthy Leipzig family.
 They had two daughters, Marguerite (1917–2008) and Vera Mildred (1919–2006).

 From 1908 to 1909 he was a Whiting Postdoctoral Fellow at Harvard University.
 In 1909 he became a faculty member in the physics department of Worcester Polytechnic Institute (WPI), where he was promoted in 1919 to full professor.
 Later he became head of the physics department.
 He retired as professor emeritus in 1954.
 He is perhaps best known for his 1914 translation of the 1913 2nd edition of Max Planck's 1906 Vorlesungen über die Theorie der Wärmestrahlung.

 Masius was a member of the American Association of Physics Teachers and the Society for Freedom in Science.
 His grave is in Worcester Rural Cemetery.